Livingston, Illinois

 Livingston is a village in Madison County, Illinois, United States.
 The population was 763 at the 2020 census, down from 858 in 2010.

 History

 Livingston had its start by the building of the railroad and the opening of a mine in the neighborhood.
 Livingston was laid out about 1904 by the heirs of John Livingston.

+The village was incorporated on November 15, 1905.

 Geography

 Livingston is located in northeastern Madison County and is bordered to the north by the village of Williamson.
 Interstate 55 passes through the southeast corner of Livingston, with access from Exit 37 (New Douglas Road).
 I-55 leads southwest 37 mi to St. Louis and north 58 mi to Springfield, the Illinois capital.

 According to the U.S. Census Bureau, Livingston has a total area of 1.05 sqmi, of which 0.01 sqmi, or 1.23%, are water.
 The village is drained to the south by tributaries of Silver Creek, a south-flowing tributary of the Kaskaskia River.